PanderMusubi/fast-secure-webservice-with-nosql/README.md

 * receive user chosen location in parameter called l, when this parameter is present
 * this parameter is in form of string containing ISO 3166-2 code and is stored
 * scores for user are being returned
+Example call is http://hellebaard.nl:8081/blahblah/score?u=sikfr42CDJ8DpSThurbzsw%3D%3D&l=NL-UT and the reply is JSON with score.

+{
+    "plural_submits": 100,
+    "plural_position_overall": 20,
+    "plural_position_country": 10,
+    "plural_position_region": 1,
+    "for_location": "NL-UT"
+}

+When another location is submitted then is known in database, that location will be used next time when score is retrieved.
+Information message in client when location is changed that it will take 24 hours later before new score is reported for the new location.

 Data model
 ==========